gsf-oslo/.github/profile/README.md

 - sponsoring food and drinks for our next meetup,
 - speaking at our next meetup,

-please reach out to through this [form](https://forms.gle/t515a7P4GNQb2t9i9)!🤗
+please reach out to us through this [form](https://forms.gle/t515a7P4GNQb2t9i9)!🤗